stevenwenxu/GER298/_posts/2017-02-17-refugees-cannot-enter.markdown

 So this became a mystery.

 On the last day in Berlin, I knew I had to figure this out before leaving the country.
-I got up really early so I had enough time for this little trip before catching the plane, but more importantly there was nobody on the street.
+I got up really early so I had enough time for this little trip before catching the plane, but more importantly it was early enough that there was nobody on the street.
 This time, for some (😅) reason an English translation was also put below the sign.
 Aha!
 I laughed out so loud.

 Here is the paper sign: